 - Cost Savings and ROI Benefits

-On average, you can expect to pay between $1.00 and $3.00 per square board foot (1 inch thick) of spray foam insulation fully installed.
+The national average cost to install spray foam insulation can range between $1.00 and $3.00 per square board foot (1 inch thick) of SPF insulation installed.

 For example, to install 1,500 square board feet of one inch-thick Closed-Spray foam insulation in the attic space of a house, it will cost between $1.50 and $2.50 per square board foot, on average, with the total project cost ranging from $2,250 to $3,750, fully installed.